UoA-eResearch/git-novice/episodes/09-conflict.md

 [main 21032c3] Use image of just guacamole instead of with nachos
 ```

-If instead we want to use Jimmy's version, we can use `git checkout` with
+If instead we want to use Xin's version, we can use `git checkout` with
-Jimmy's commit identifier, `439dc8c0`:
+Xin's commit identifier, `439dc8c0`:

 ```bash
 $ git checkout 439dc8c0 guacamole.jpg